berkekurt/berkekurt/README.md

 # Berke Kurt

-Hello there 👋 I am Berke Kurt, an Artificial Intelligence and Data Engineering undergraduate at Istanbul Technical University.
+👋 Hello there!
+I am Berke Kurt, an Artificial Intelligence and Data Engineering undergraduate at Istanbul Technical University.
 I'm passionate about exploring the transformative potential of deep learning.